pilotmoon/PopClip-Extensions/README.md

 ## Credits

 All the extensions and documentation were created by Nick Moore, except where stated.
-Contributor credits are are shown in the readme file of each individual extension.
+Contributor credits are shown in the readme file of each individual extension.

 ## Contributing